hashicorp/terraform-provider-azuread/docs/resources/application.md

 * `single_page_application` - (Optional) A `single_page_application` block as documented below, which configures single-page application (SPA) related settings for this application.
 * `support_url` - (Optional) URL of the application's support page.
 * `tags` - (Optional) A set of tags to apply to the application.
-Cannot be used together with the `features` block.
+Cannot be used together with the `feature_tags` block.

 -> **Tags and Features** Azure Active Directory uses special tag values to configure the behavior of applications.
-These can be specified using either the `tags` property or with the `features` block.
-If you need to set any custom tag values not supported by the `features` block, it's recommended to use the `tags` property.
+These can be specified using either the `tags` property or with the `feature_tags` block.
+If you need to set any custom tag values not supported by the `feature_tags` block, it's recommended to use the `tags` property.
 Tag values also propagate to any linked service principals.

 * `template_id` - (Optional) Unique ID for a templated application in the Azure AD App Gallery, from which to create the application.
 Changing this forces a new resource to be created.
 * `terms_of_service_url` - (Optional) URL of the application's terms of service statement.